abstractinfrastructure/k8s-intro-tutorials/core/README.md

 ---

-**Summary:** `LoadBalancer` services are the second most frequently used service within Kubernetes as they are the primary method of directing externa traffic into the Kubernetes cluster.
+**Summary:** `LoadBalancer` services are the second most frequently used service within Kubernetes as they are the main method of directing external traffic into the Kubernetes cluster.
 They work with an external provider to map ingress traffic destined to the `LoadBalancer Ingress` IP to the cluster nodes on the exposed `NodePort`.
 These in turn direct traffic to the desired Pods.

 ---

 ### Exercise: Using the ExternalName Service
-**Objective:** Create an `ExternalName` service with `kubectl` and discover how it is used within a Kubernetes Cluster.
+**Objective:** Gain an understanding of the `ExternalName` service and how it is used within a Kubernetes Cluster.

 ---